Sebbenbear/eks-workshop/content/beginner/150_spotworkers/workers.md

 ---
 We have our EKS Cluster and worker nodes already, but we need some Spot Instances configured as workers.
 We also need a Node Labeling strategy to identify which instances are Spot and which are on-demand so that we can make more intelligent scheduling decisions.
 We will use `eksctl` to launch new worker nodes that will connect to the EKS cluster.

-But first, we will add a new label to the OnDemand worker nodes
+But first, we will add a new label to the OnDemand worker nodes:

 ```bash
 kubectl label nodes --all 'lifecycle=OnDemand'